Aslemammad/Dynamic-Wallpaper/README.md

 ## Use

-To run the project from the command line, go to the project folder and copy all files into your <b>Pictures</b> folder and type in your terminal :
+To run the project from the command line, go to the project folder and type in your terminal :
 ```
-chmod +x dynamicWallpaper.sh
+chmod +x install.sh

+./install.sh
 ```
-and add the .sh file to your startup